egmontmika/egmontmika.com/content/blog/four-ways-to-deal-with-short-time-pressure.md

 draft = true
 +++

-Just making this phone call, then preparing the dinner, picking up the kids,cleaning the house, buying a birthday present, fixing the bike, getting a haircut, washing the clothes, reading the manual, answering those emails… The list seems endless.
+Just making this phone call...

+Then preparing the dinner, picking up the kids,cleaning the house, buying a birthday present, fixing the bike, getting a haircut, washing the clothes, reading the manual, answering those emails… The list seems endless.

 How do you deal with short-time pressure?